-Performance - When it comes to performance, this computer will not let you down.
+When it comes to performance, this computer will not let you down.
 Gaming performance alone is of the highest quality, and that is down to the extreme components inside.
-We see a Ryzen 9 3900X, which is currently one of the best CPUs on the market.
-The CPU features an eye-watering 12 cores and 24 threads that operate at a base clock of 3.8GHz.
-Aside from the vast amount of cores, this multithreaded CPU is also a beast at any task you throw its way.
+We see a high-end Ryzen CPU feature, which is currently one of the best CPUs on the market.
+The CPU combines in this gaming rig with the most powerful GPU ever created to take care of all demanding games and will future-proof your setup for years to come.

 While there is a strong argument for the gaming benefits of Intel’s processors, the versatility of the new Ryzen chips is too good to pass on.
 AMD offers unbelievable power for your money, and while the single-core performance isn’t anything to note, the multitasking power is unrivaled.

-How We Choose The PC Components
+How We Choose

 Our team has years of experience behind them, building PCs for a range of needs and budgets.
 All this knowledge, combined with hours of research, user feedback, and onsite benchmarking, is what goes into choosing the best components for our builds.

-We look for value for money, how the components perform together, and focus on gamer’s needs to make sure our builds are the best your budget can buy.
+We look for value for money, how the components perform together and focus on gamer’s needs to make sure our builds are the best your budget can buy.

-We build all these PCs ourselves, in house, so trust us when we say we want to make them as good as possible.
+We build all these PCs ourselves, in-house, so trust us when we say we want to make them as good as possible.
 We actually use all these builds ourselves day-to-day in the WePC offices.

 How We Test